Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Though many people claim that cats aren’t as affectionate as dogs, this just isn’t true.
 Cats are very affectionate and loving pets.
-While it can be a bit difficult for humans to read cat’s emotions, if you know what to look for, it is easy to see that your cat loves you just as much as you love her.
+While it can be a bit difficult for humans to read a cat’s emotions, if you know what to look for, it is easy to see that your cat loves you just as much as you love her.
 Though cats are more subtle about revealing their feelings than dogs, they still feel affection for their favorite humans.

 Questions & Answers